 Other posts that might interest you

-A KFC franchisee owns eight restaurants in Rhode Island and Connecticut and was getting fed up with his traditional video surveillance system.
-His video was taking a long time to…
+A Taco Bell franchisee owns eight restaurants in Rhode Island and Connecticut, and decided to upgrade his traditional video surveillance system.
+He was frustrated because his video was taking a…